stephanstapel/ZUGFeRD-csharp/README.md

 * Visual Studio >= 2017
 * .net Framework >= 4.6.1 (for .net Standard 2.0 support)

 Open ZUGFeRD/ZUGFeRD.sln solution file.
-Chose Release or Debug mode and hit 'Build'.
+Choose Release or Debug mode and hit 'Build'.
 That's it.

 For running the demo, open ZUGFeRD-Test/ZUGFeRD-Test.sln and run the application.